tskiranmayee/DataTrailBlazer.github.io/_posts/2021-07-07-SQLBoatReservationQueriesAnswers.md

 ---
 layout: post
-title: Answers to Boat Reservation Database Table
+title: Answers to Boat Reservation Database Queries
 ---
 ### Basic Quieres
 1) Find the names and ages of all sailors.